|Term||Open on morning of||Closes at end of the afternoon of|

 We are committed to safeguarding and promoting the welfare and education of our students and expect all staff to share this commitment.
 An enhanced DBS check and references will be required along with the completion of a Health Questionnaire.

-For further information and to arrange a visit to the school, please contact Gail Workman on 01296 387318 or email email@example.com.
+For further information and to arrange a visit to the school, please contact Gail Workman, PA to the Headteacher on 01296 387318 or email email@example.com.

 Aspire is working in partnership with Astra School-Centred Training to provide opportunities for aspiring & existing teachers.
 For more information see the Astra SCITT prospectus 2016/17 or email email@example.com